 Nicholas Negroponte asks the above question in one of the articles from the latest issue of ITID [abstract] [full source].
 From what I gather, he posits that for developing nations to be successful, they require “.. discipline, team playing, and efficiencies that come from standardized,controlled, preplanned, and highly regulated environments” but that same discipline and highly regulated environment discourages creativity.

 “By contrast, a creative society values and expects different social qualities, almost all of them in the service of imagination.
 Originality, resourcefulness, and inventiveness are central to the personality of creative people.
 They can be very contrarian.
 Expression and individualism are also high on the list.
 A creative culture welcomes and even encourages a healthy questioning of authority, especially when it is authority for authority’s sake.
+Some people express themselves with creative ads like the ones from KreAdiv Collective.
 Complexity and contradiction provide the rich soil for growing new ideas.
 Quality of life comes from design and invention, and the arts play a central role.”

 I found this interesting because I think that this formula is exactly the opposite of what you see in the lifecycle of a corporation, a much smaller organism than a country, but a culture nonetheless.
 A startup is full of creative people with new ideas, inventions, etc. If the startup lives long enough, new management is likely brought in, rules are created, the free soda goes away and you have to report to your desk at 8am or else you get written up (like you’re in 3rd grade all over again).
 Nicholas postulates that this is the exact situation facing students in their first years of school: